Find out how I got on with my first ever mystery shopping gig!

 - Email from the research company confirming receipt of paperwork/devices

 - Cancel the bank product and confirm to the research company this is done

 - I receive a cheque for £67.30 in the post (includes the £7.30 register post cost)

 Would I recommend you become a mystery shopper?

 Absolutely I would.
 As long as you have a reasonable credit report and aren’t planning on taking out a new mortgage or other financial product in the next few months then if you haven’t already done it, why not go for it?

 You can find the link to this mystery shopper gig in this post from Emma Drew.
 Hint, it’s the £50 one!

 And no, I didn’t do my bit for the environment and walk.
 It was chucking down with rain, I looked like a drowned rat just getting back to the car via the post office!

 Are you a mystery shopper?
-What’s been your favourite gig?
+What’s been your favorite gig?